-The problem is, the cheapest Trek Madone bike, the Madone SL 6, is priced at £3,900 (there are a few 2019 Madone SL6s around for less, but they have rim brakes).
+The problem is, the cheapest Trek Madone bike, the Madone SL 6, is priced at £4,600.
 Look away if you're of a squeamish nature: the top model Madone SLR 9 Disc eTap will set you back £13,200.
 At least you can get it in a wide choice of amazing paint jobs.

 Lapierre incorporates an elastomer into the top tube of its Pulsium endurance bike that’s designed to improve comfort with a set of features that Lapierre calls Shock Absorption Technology (SAT).

 The elastomer comes in the form of a ring in the lower of the two joints between the top tube and the seat tube.
 Lapierre says that it acts as a shock absorber to dampen vibration from the road.
 The frame’s carbon-fibre layup is also designed to absorb shocks and vibration.

 Lapierre says that the curved top tube flexes more easily than a straight one while the curved and narrow seatstays act like leaf springs for better impact and vibration absorption at the back end.

 When we reviewed the Lapierre Pulsium 700 we found that the elastomer does its job well.